d3cod3/raspbian-server/README.md

 ![CERN First WWW Server](https://upload.wikimedia.org/wikipedia/commons/2/2c/First-server-cern-computer-center.jpg)

 Why are we building a server?
 This is what you need to ask yourself just now!
 Because depending on what the answer will be, the content of this chapter will eventually change a lot, but anyway, we'll tray to stay cool and cover at least all the basic services, and maybe something more, but enough with the chatting, let's get to it.
-There is no better or specific order to install services, in general at least, so i will use mine but you fell free to change it, and of course contributions are welcome and really appreciated.
+There is no better or specific order to install services, in general at least, so i will use mine but you feel free to change it, and of course contributions are welcome and really appreciated.

 ### SFTP